jakobbouchard/hestia-nginx-cache/readme.txt

 If your issues persist, do not hesitate to contact me via email!

 == Changelog ==

+= 2.2.5 =
+* Fix a dumb issue with the new JavaScript.

 = 2.2.4 =
 * Fix the purge button not working in the frontend.